 - An accounting firm markets a profit-shifting mechanism that enables massive corporate tax avoidance, with demonstrable revenue impact in an OECD country where austerity measures are worsening health of the poorest;

 - A state provides anonymous company ownership which is central to grand corruption in a different country.

-The competition launched on Tuesday 26th January, and will be judged by a panel of eminent lawyers chaired by Magdalena Sepúlveda Carmona, a Senior Research Fellow at the United Nations Research Institute for Social Development (UNRISD) who from 2008 to 2014 was the United Nations Special Rapporteur on Extreme Poverty and Human Rights.
+The competition launched on Tuesday 26th January, and entries were judged by a panel of eminent lawyers chaired by Magdalena Sepúlveda Carmona, a Senior Research Fellow at the United Nations Research Institute for Social Development (UNRISD) who from 2008 to 2014 was the United Nations Special Rapporteur on Extreme Poverty and Human Rights.

 Terms and conditions

 - Entries must be submitted by email to firstname.lastname@example.org in word or PDF format only before midnight (GMT) on 13th March 2016.

 - The competition is international and entries must be written in English, French or Spanish.

 - All entries will be considered for the main prize.
 The student prize is open to entrants in full or part-time education during the competition.
 Entrants must state if they want to be considered for the student prize, and state their educational institution/course.

 - Entries over the word count will be cut off at the word count limit and considered only on that basis.